 - 1 small 200ml tub of the highest quality pure cream you can find (the kind that you can scoop an it’s like ice cream)

 The quality of the chocolate is important.
-Don't dump Hershey's or Cadbury's into there (unless it's some fancy version).
-You don't have to go buy expensive couverture chocolate, but using a decent 70% chocolate will make a big difference.
+Don’t dump Hershey’s or Cadbury’s into there (unless it’s some fancy version of those brands).
+You don’t have to go buy expensive couverture chocolate, but using a decent 70% chocolate will make a big difference.

 The quality of the cream (for the ganache) is also very important.
-It's the kind that's usually US$3-5 for a tiny tub.
-Don't use whipped cream, nor double cream, nor thickened cream, nor "pure" cream that pours.
+It’s the kind that’s expensive for a tiny tub.
+Don’t use whipped cream, nor double cream, nor thickened cream, nor “pure” cream that pours.

-Look at the below picture for an example of what you can commonly get in Australia (at Coles).
+Look at the below picture for an example of what you can commonly get in Australia.